 Note: Horizons for Homeless Children shares your concern about COVID-19.
 COVID health and safety protocols will be implemented at shifts to keep our entire Horizons’ community safe.
 Please note we require all applicants to be vaccinated for COVID-19.

 We are currently accepting applicants to complete a new volunteer training.
 Ensuring new volunteers feel prepared and confident before heading to their first Playspace shift is important to us, so please don’t hesitate to reach out with any questions.

 Volunteers are an integral part of the important work we do.
 Your volunteer commitment with Horizons helps us keep our commitment to the children and families we serve.
 There are a number of ways to lend your time and skills to Horizons.
 Your work as a volunteer, in whatever capacity you choose, will have a direct and lasting impact on the children we work with.
 Check out the different volunteer opportunities.

 Become a PAL, Playspace Activity Leader

 Playspace Activity Leaders, referred to as PALs, are an essential part of the Playspace program.
 PALs staff Playspaces across the state.
 Playspaces are child-friendly rooms that Horizons has installed in shelters across Massachusetts.
 Playspaces are designed to reflect the needs of children ages 0-6 experiencing trauma.
 Horizons’ Playspaces are created to give children a dedicated place to play and grow, and build connections with other caring adults who are committed to their success.
 Each shift is 2 hours, once a week, with the majority of shifts taking place Monday through Thursday in the evenings, but some programs also have morning shifts.
 We do not currently have shifts on Fridays or weekends.
-There is a minimum six-month commitment, in addition to a mandatory 2 1/2 hour training that must be completed prior to your first shift.
+There is a minimum six-month commitment, in addition to a mandatory 1 hour virtual training that must be completed prior to your first shift.